-Breaking into the ESL industry might seem like a daunting task if you have no prior experience, but it’s actually not very complicated.
+Breaking into the ESL industry might seem daunting if you have no prior experience, but it’s not very complicated.

 Let’s survey a step-by-step strategy you can use to get hired at a reputable school or institution and really kick your career into high gear.